dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 > Video: https://egghead.io/lessons/javascript-redux-the-reducer-function

 The UI/View layer of an application is most predictable when it is described as a pure function of the application state.
-Pioneered by ~~React~~ [Ractive](https://github.com/ractivejs/ractive) and now addopted by several other frameworks, Redux compliments this approach with another idea: the state mutations in your app need to be described as a pure function that takes the previous state and the action being "dispatched" (*performed*)
+Pioneered by ~~React~~ [Ractive](https://github.com/ractivejs/ractive) and now adopted by several other frameworks, Redux compliments this approach with another idea: the state mutations in your app need to be described as a pure function that takes the previous state and the action being "dispatched" (*performed*)